Alaztiest/Samples/Selenium/Java/README.md

 ## Selenium WebDriver Code Samples Using Java

-This samples shows how to build tests with Selenium using Java.
+These samples show how to build tests with Selenium using Java.
-The samples uses testing framework such as TestNG and Unit Test and dependencies managers such as Maven and Gradle.
+The samples use testing frameworks such as TestNG and Unit Test and dependencies managers such as Maven and Gradle.
-Perfecto supplies greate support for Intellij and Eclipse Java IDEs.
+Perfecto supplies wide support for Intellij and Eclipse Java IDEs.

 **Downloads:**
 - Selenium Jar files can be found [here](http://www.seleniumhq.org/download/) .